 Turning and Milling

-Molybdenum can be drilled with high speed steel drills.
+Molybdenum can be drilled with high-speed steel drills.
 However, carbide drills are recommended for deep drilling.
-Workpiece should be backed up to prevent breakout of the material at the hole exit point.
-When using high speed steel drills, the speed should be 30 to 50 feet per minute with a feed of .003 i.p.r.
+The workpiece should be backed up to prevent breakout of the material at the hole exit point.
+When using high-speed steel drills, the speed should be 30 to 50 feet per minute with a feed of .003 i.p.r.
 Cutting oils should be used for all tapping, drilling and threading operations.
 When threading, the thread depth should not be more than 50 to 60 percent because molybdenum tends to chip.
 Turning or chasing is the preferred method of threading.
 Molybdenum can be rolled threaded, but this method is slow.
-The molybdenum material and the die should be heated to approximately 325 degrees F. Molybdenum can be heated to 325 degrees F in air without the danger of oxidation.
-However, molybdenum must not he heated to temperatures above 500 °F except in hydrogen or other protective atmospheres.
-EDM is also an acceptable, but slow method for drilling, tapping, and threading.
+The molybdenum material and the die should be heated to approximately 325 degrees F. Molybdenum can be heated to 325 degrees F in the air without the danger of oxidation.
+However, molybdenum must not be heated to temperatures above 500 °F except in hydrogen or other protective atmospheres.
+EDM is also an acceptable, but a slow method for drilling, tapping, and threading.

 EDM & ECM